Petro Tkachenko

-Petro Fedorovych Tkachenko (December 21, 1878 in Syniavtsi – January 3, 1919) was a prominent blind kobzar.
+Petro Fedorovych Tkachenko (December 21, 1878 in Syniavtsi – January 3, 1919) was a blind kobzar.

 Biography

 Petro Fedorovych Tkachenko-Halashko was one of the more outstanding kobzars of the Chernihiv region.
 He was born on December 21, 1878, in the village of Syniavtsi, Sosnytsia county near Chernihiv.
 At the age of 9 he became blind.
 At the age of 16 he began an apprenticeship with the kobzar Andriy Hayduk (Haydenko) and after a short period continued with Tereshko Parkhomenko under whom he studied for three years.
 (Kornievsky states that he was partially sighted).

 Tkachenko's repertoire consisted mainly of songs.
 Opanas Slastion wrote in 1906 that he knew three dumy (sung epic poems):